akashbiswas0/solarnetv1/documentation.md

 The **Registry** contract is the core of the SolarNet platform, managing:
 - Sensor registration and verification
-- SLR (SolarNet Token) balances and trading
+- SNT (SolarNet Token) balances and trading
 - Brand and promotion management
-- Buy/sell/option orders for SLR tokens
+- Buy/sell/option orders for SNT tokens
 - Chainlink integrations for price feeds, automation (keepers), and randomness (VRF)

 The contract is designed to be modular, secure, and extensible, leveraging Chainlink's decentralized services for reliable off-chain data and automation.